notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc5.md

 ## Major updates in notation and notation-go

 Notation is a CLI tool to sign and verify OCI artifacts.
 The v1.0.0-RC.5 changes include but not limited to the following items.
 See the [v1.0.0-RC.5 release notes](https://github.com/notaryproject/notation-go/releases/tag/v1.0.0-rc.5) for details.

 * Improve output message when there is no signature associated
-* Comply with the [OCI Distribution Spec 1.1.0-RC.2](https://github.com/opencontainers/distribution-spec/releases/tag/v1.1.0-rc2) and [OCI image-spec v1.1.0-rc.3](https://github.com/opencontainers/image-spec/releases/tag/v1.1.0-rc.3)
+* Compatible with the [OCI Distribution Spec 1.1.0-RC.2](https://github.com/opencontainers/distribution-spec/releases/tag/v1.1.0-rc2) and [OCI image-spec v1.1.0-rc.3](https://github.com/opencontainers/image-spec/releases/tag/v1.1.0-rc.3)
-* Use SHA2 instead of insecure SHA1 for certificate thumbprint in `notation inspect`
+* Use SHA256 instead of insecure SHA1 for certificate thumbprint in `notation inspect`
 * Bump github.com/opencontainers/image-spec from 1.1.0-rc2 to 1.1.0-rc.3

 Notation-go is a collection of Golang libraries to support signing and verifying OCI artifacts.
 It is based on Notary standard.
 Notation-go v1.0.0-RC.5 removes OCI artifact manifest type from [Sign](https://pkg.go.dev/github.com/notaryproject/notation-go@main#Sign) function.